Protecting Your Kids - 10 Electrical Safety Tips for Home

 3. Remind family members if you are working outside with electricity.

-Anytime anyone uses a ladder, chainsaw, or other outdoor electrical tool, it’s best to make everyone within the household aware of any possible electrical hazards.
+Anytime anyone uses a ladder, chainsaw, or other outdoor electrical tools, it’s best to make everyone within the household aware of any possible electrical hazards.

 4. Never climb a fence at an electrical substation.